realstefcortinovis/realstefcortinovis.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper [FAB-PPI: Frequentist, Assisted by Bayes, Prediction-Powered Inference](https://arxiv.org/abs/2410.06262) was accepted at .
+Our paper [FAB-PPI: Frequentist, Assisted by Bayes, Prediction-Powered Inference](https://arxiv.org/abs/2410.06262) was accepted at ICML 2025.